PlummersSoftwareLLC/HelloAssembly/README.md

 ### Plain MASM32

-The current code in the Lasse directory can be built with plain MASM32 11.0, which can be obtained from a number of sources.
+The code in the Lasse directory can be built with plain MASM32 11.0, which can be obtained from a number of sources.
 Build instructions using it are:

 ```shell
 ml /coff LittleWindows.asm /link /merge:.rdata=.text /merge:.data=.text /align:4 /subsystem:windows LittleWindows.obj